-MATH-095 - Basic Algebra (4 credits) (Satisfies the M when completed with a grade of "C" or higher)

-MATH-097 - Mathematical Literacy (4 credits) (Satisfies the M when completed with a grade of "C" or higher)

-MATH-098 - Accelerated Pre and Basic Algebra (Satisfies the M when completed with a grade of "C" or higher)

-ENGL-097W - College Writing Skills Workshop (2 credits) (Must be taken concurrently with a designated section of ENGL 101 - Rhetoric and Composition)

-ENGL-098 - Integrated College Reading and Writing Skills (4 credits) (Satisfies the E and R when completed with a grade of "C" or higher)
+- MATH-095 Basic Algebra (4 credits) (Satisfies the M when completed with a grade of "C" or higher) - MATH-097 Mathematical Literacy (4 credits) (Satisfies the M when completed with a grade of "C" or higher) - MATH-098 Accelerated Pre and Basic Algebra (Satisfies the M when completed with a grade of "C" or higher) - ENGL-097W College Writing Skills Workshop (2 credits) (Must be taken concurrently with a designated section of ENGL 101 Rhetoric and Composition) - ENGL-098 Integrated College Reading and Writing Skills (4 credits) (Satisfies the E and R when completed with a grade of "C" or higher)

-BIOL-090 - Fundamentals of Biology (3 credits)

-CHEM-090 - Fundamentals of Chemistry (4 credits)

-OIS-090 - Beginning Keyboarding (2 credits)

-CIS-090 - Basic Computer Literacy (1 credit)

-College Success Strategies ~ FYE 101 ~
+FYE-101 - College Success Strategies

 You will learn skills and strategies necessary for success in college, but also in the workplace and life!
-Emphasis is placed on learning goal-setting, self-motivation, time management, emotional intelligence, self-awareness, collaboration, and personal responsibility.
-In addition, you will learn basic study skills and testing-taking skills.
+Emphasis is placed on learning goal-setting, self-motivation, time-management, emotional intelligence, self-awareness, collaboration, and personal responsibility.
+In addition, you will learn basic study skills and test-taking skills.

-You may never again have an opportunity like this one to discover how to create a rich, personally fulfilling life.
+You may never again have an opportunity like this to discover how to create a rich, personally fulfilling life.
 We encourage you to make the most of this extraordinary opportunity!
 If you do, you will dramatically change the outcome of your life for the better!
 Register for this course today!